-The Ethnomusicology Archives is home to more than 50,000 recordings and films documenting global and local musics and sounds across a range of traditions (click here to search).
-The Archives is for everyone: UW students and faculty, Indigenous and other community members, music and film producers, scholars, musicians, and fans.
+click here to search.
+The Archives is open to everyone: UW students and faculty, Indigenous and other community members, music and film producers, scholars, musicians, and fans.
 Please note: most of our collections are not digitized or available online.
 Physical access to the Archives is limited and by appointment only.
-Contact the curator here with questions.
+Some materials may be restricted or require special permission to access.
+Questions?
+Ask us!

-Voices of the First People honors the life and work of Vi Hilbert by making accessible audio and video that are part of her collection in the Archives.
+Voices of the First People is a project created to honor the life and work of Vi Hilbert by making accessible audio and video recordings that are part of the Vi Hilbert Collection.

 In 1971, Seattle's Milton Simons (1923-1973) formed the band Jasis and recorded an album with Paul Dusenbury (piano and flute), Milt Gerard (bass), Jimmie Williams (drums).
 The masters came to UW as part of Kearney Barton’s archive.
 We’ve posted them below for your own spontaneous academic journey.
 And if free jazz is your go-to study soundtrack, check out John Coltrane Live in Seattle (UW NetID needed).